Download this note as PDF at no cost

 From Business Organization

-Features: HUF arises by status and does not require an agreement.
-Membership is by birth and the members are called coparceners.
-The Karta manages and controls the business and his decisions are binding.
-Coparceners generally have limited liability up to their share in family property, while the Karta’s liability is unlimited.
-HUF business enjoys continuity as it continues even after death of a member.
+HUF business is governed by Hindu law and membership is acquired by birth.
+It is managed by the Karta, whose decisions are binding.
+Coparceners have limited liability up to their share in family property, while Karta’s liability is unlimited.
+HUF business enjoys better continuity because business continues even if a member dies.